render-engine/render-engine/docs/docs/getting-started/layout.md

 python app.py
 ```

 Your site will be generated in the `output` folder.
-You can change the output folder by passing in the `output_folder` attribute to the `Site` class.
+You can change the output folder by passing in the `output_path` attribute to the `Site` class.